imamhossain-git/Microservice_Deployment_Lab/README.md

 # 🌐 Microservice Deployment Lab

-This project demonstrates a **CI/CD pipeline** for building and deploying a Dockerized microservice using **GitHub Actions** and remote server deployment.
+This project demonstrates a **CI/CD pipeline** for building and deploying a Dockerized Node JS Application using **GitHub Actions** and remote server deployment.

 ---